anucc/coding-with-junk/hackercourse.md

 ## Course Names

 - Coding the physical world.
+- Computing with junk
+- Tangible/digital bits

-## Spiel
+## Overview

 This course will introduce students to the process of product development afforded by the new generation of single-board computers and prototyping boards that have become available.
-Students will design smart hardware devices, using Raspberry Pi computers, Arduino microcontrollers, sensors, and servos as the computing core of their designs.
+Students will design a smart hardware "hero" device using Raspberry Pi computers, Arduino microcontrollers, sensors, and servos as the computing core of their designs.
 They will create prototypes of their devices in maker-space style labs, where they will rapidly sketch in hardware using upcycled cardboard and other scavenged materials.
 Their designs will bring computing power to bear on everyday problems like fitness, health, home-automation, and emphasise the power of the maker to create new forms of artistic expression and entertainment.

+*Maybe make more of the "junk" aspect?*

 ## Educational Outcomes